Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 -	Any new hiring will be based only on merit and what value they bring to the Interactions arm and will not be based on education or previous experience.
 Joining the Interaction arm is a serious commitment and non performance will not be entertained.

--	If anyone wants to volunteer in the Interactions arm will be monitored for performance on a baseline criteria which will be set by the facilitator and enodresed by the chair.
+-	If anyone wants to volunteer in the Interactions arm, they will be monitored for performance on a baseline criteria which will be set by the facilitator and endorsed by the chair.
 Non-performance with the excuse of volunteering will not be entertained and will result in removal from the arm.

-- Anyone who is joining the interactions arm cannot be anonymous from the team, this is due to work requirements.
-Interactions is about interacting with people, we need members to attend meetings, crypto events, meet people with similar interests and build local communities..
+- Anyone who is joining the interactions arm cannot be anonymous from the team; this is due to work requirements.
+Interactions is about interacting with people, we need members to attend meetings, crypto events, meet people with similar interests and build local communities.
 Also we will be doing a video interview before hiring the person as a volunteer.

--	If anyone prefers to be anonymous they can work as contractors who will be paid similar to the team members based on skill sets but loose voting right and also cannot be considered for facilitator position
+-	If anyone prefers to be anonymous they can work as contractors who will be paid similar to the team members based on skill sets but lose voting right and also cannot be considered for facilitator position.

--	If anyone within the DAO is proposing anyone they have to describe what value the person brings to the Interactions arm.
+-	If anyone within the DAO is proposing anyone, they have to describe what value the person brings to the Interactions arm.
 The person will have to provide a resume for similar work done and will provide all the details.

 - Every new hire, direct or anonymous contractor will go through a minimum volunteering period of three months, and for direct hires three more months as a contractor where he will be paid but will not officially be part of the Interactions arm.
 This period can be extended or the person can be let go as deemed fit by the facilitator.
 (This may be totally waived only if we need an urgent skilled hire who can be verified and get the work done.
 This will have to be authorized by that team's facilitator along with the arm chair).